Dogs are a man’s or woman’s best friend, but which breeds are best with kids? Here are a few dogs the whole family is sure to love!

 Bred to be a companion dog that is friendly and loving towards kids, the Bull Terrier is a well-framed dog that takes pain quite well.
 If you have smaller children that like to be rough, this is a good breed for training kids to treat pets properly.
 Now, the Bull Terrier can be mischievous, particularly around other small animals and dogs.

 Their short, flat coat is easy to care for, and they do best when given plenty of room to run around.
-Keep them mentally and physically active daily, which will stave off boredom.
-Their average lifespan is 11 to 14 years.
+Keep this dog mentally and physically active daily, which will stave off boredom.
+A Bull Terrier’s average lifespan is 11 to 14 years.

-There are various breeds classified as collies, including the Bearded and Border Collie, so you’re not just relegated to the classic Collie, such as the “Lassie.”
+Various breeds are classified as collies, including the Bearded and Border Collie, so you’re not just relegated to the classic Collie, such as the “Lassie.”
 Because of their gentle and predictable nature, Collies are the perfect companion for kids.
 They are also easily trainable and rarely misbehave.

 Originally bred to be herding dogs, don’t be surprised if they try herding your children!
 It may be amusing to see this at first, but don’t let it become a habit.
-The Collie’s long hair does require regular grooming to keep its coat healthy, but they are a sensitive and stubborn type, so that training may be a challenge.
+The Collie’s long hair requires regular grooming to keep its coat healthy.
+These dogs tend to be more sensitive and stubborn, so grooming may prove to be a challenge.
 Collies live to be between 8 to 12 years.

-Considered to be one of the most intelligent breeds in the world, Newfoundlands are “Nature’s Babysitter.”
-They love children and are quite protective, as well as gentle, kind, and patient—the Mother Teresa of dog breeds.
-They are quite large, so they need plenty of space to move around, and they drool and shed excessively, so frequent brushing and cleaning are required.
+Considered to be one of the most intelligent breeds globally, Newfoundlands are “Nature’s Babysitter.”
+They love children and are quite protective and gentle, kind, and patient—the Mother Teresa of dog breeds.
+They are pretty large, so they need plenty of space to move around and drool and shed excessively, so they require frequent brushing and cleaning.

-The breed really likes to be with family inside, so consider that when thinking about choosing Newfoundlands as pets.
-The great thing with this dog is that it’s a great swimmer and, in emergencies, is known to save lives.
+The breed likes to be with family inside, so consider that when thinking about choosing Newfoundlands as a family dog.
+Another great thing about this dog is that it’s a great swimmer and, in emergencies, is known to save lives.
 This breed’s average lifespan is about 8 to 10 years.

-Considered to be one of the best dog breeds for active and energetic families with older kids, you may not be familiar with this name.
-The Vizsla is both gentle and affectionate, as well as obedient and smart; they form close bonds with the family and can learn tricks quickly.
+Considered one of the best dog breeds for active and energetic families with older kids, you may not be familiar with this name.
+The Vizsla is both gentle and affectionate and obedient and intelligent; they form close bonds with the family and learn tricks quickly.

 This breed also loves to be outdoors and can become quite restless if left alone all day.
 Vizla’s temperament varies between being quite stubborn and timid, along with being over-active.
 They can live between 10 to 14 years.